Shambhaviiiit/judiciary_data_analysis/README.md

 # Judiciary_data_analysis
 Data insights of a data set of all district courts of India
 # README
-- All codes written for analyzing the given dataset are present in the notebook Data_analysis.ipynb uploaded to the git repository.
+- All codes written for analyzing the given dataset and classification problem are present in the notebooks uploaded to the git repository.
-- Codes for the classification problem are in notebook Classification.ipynb
 - Language used: Python
 - Libraries used: Dask, matplotlib, NumPy, sklearn